jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Retrieval-Augmented Generation (RAG).md

 Resource use - user driven resource cost, datasets and pipelines to connect the LLM to the dataset need to be constructed

 Solves common issues with regular [[Large Language Models|LLM]] use
-- regular LLMs have no source to derive their responses from, so information can be inaccurate - LLMs are directed to focus on primary source data, so less likely to leak data or hallucinate
+- regular LLMs have no source to derive their responses from, so information can be inaccurate - RAGs are directed to focus on primary source data, so less likely to leak data or hallucinate
 - information given can be out of date, instead of having to retrain the entire model for new information, augment the data store with updated information. much less computational effort required.
 	- any info can be part of the corpus, documents, PDFs, anything relevant to the business operations
 - hallucination from not knowing the answer and giving something random - encourages the LLM to admit when it doesn't know things based on what is or is not available in the vector database (but this can be a negative effect if the initial user prompt doesn't get an answer despite being answerable)